 Q. Can I get a degree in Mass Communication, not Journalism?
 A. While the name of our Department is Journalism & Mass Communication, all students are still Journalism students only (some of which choose to specialize in Public Relations, while other do different aspects of Journalism).
 But there’s no “Mass Communication” specialization or degree per se at the moment.

 Q: What is the deadline to add or drop classes on my own?
 A: You have until Sep.
 5 to make any changes on your own, through MyCSULB, without requiring any signatures, as listed on the Enrollment Services’ Website.
 After that date, you may need special permission to add or drop classes.

 Q: How do I know when my finals are?
 A: Most professors will list their finals on the syllabi.
 If a professor will be holding a final during Finals Week, they should be following the schedule listed here.

 Q: When do I file for graduation?
 A: You should file for graduation one semester before your desired graduation date, early in the semester.
 If you’ll be graduating at the end of Fall 2016, your should file for graduation before March 1, as listed here.
 If you miss the deadline, you can still file for graduation, though!
 You’ll just be asked to pay a small late fee.

 Q: When do I register?
-A: The date varies from student to student.
+A: Self-registration starts on April 4.
+The date, however, varies from student to student based on how many units you’ve completed.
 Check your MyCSULB for your specific registration date.
 And, any question on classes or degree progress, just contact one of our advisers!

 Q: How many units can I register at first?
 A: Students will be allowed to register for as many as 14 units at first.

-A: You can usually enroll in up up to 18 units for Fall 2016 around July.
-(The exact date will be posted here once available.)
+A: You will be able to enroll in up to 18 units for Fall 2016 on July 25.

 A: You’ll have to file a “Petition for Exception to Maximum Unit Load” with Enrollment Services.
 The form can be downloaded here.